Anna Tarusina: Personal life

 Tarusina was born on 24 January 2003 in Moscow.
 She was diagnosed with vision problems shortly after birth.
 As a child, Tarusina studied at a music school.

 Career

 Early career

 Tarusina began learning to skate in 2008.
 Until 2013, she trained in Odintsovo under former coach Sergey Chemodanov.

 Tarusina finished 12th at the 2015 Russian Junior Championships and 7th at the 2016 Russian Junior Championships.

 Tarusina was supposed to make her ISU Junior Grand Prix of Figure Skating debut in August 2016 at the 2016 JGP St. Gervais, alongside Russian teammate Alina Zagitova.
-However, she and her coach Sergei Davydov, along with other athletes, were in a car accident on the shuttle bus en route to the rink where the competition was taking place.
+However, she and her coach Sergei Davydov, along with other athletes, were in an accident on the shuttle bus en route to the rink where the competition was taking place.
 Tarusina sustained a knee injury requiring surgery and was forced to withdraw from the competition.
 She missed most of the 2016–17 season because of the accident but placed 10th at the 2017 Russian Junior Championships.

 Tarusina finished 12th at the 2018 Russian Championships, which was her first senior national championships.